boltops-tools/ufo/docs/_docs/customize-cloudformation.md

 ## Settings

-The recommended to customize the CloudFormation resources is by adding properties to `.ufo/settings/cfn/default.yml`.
+The recommended approach to customize the CloudFormation resources is by adding properties to `.ufo/settings/cfn/default.yml`.
 More info here: [Settings Cfn]({% link _docs/settings-cfn.md %})

 ## Override Cfn Template